norburinchin/GitHub-demo/README.md

 # GitHub-demo
 This is my first git repository
 <br>
-My name is Kunsang Serdang from Idian
+My name is Kunsang Serdang from Idian, Currently staying in Nepal...